calccrypto/OpenPGP/README.md

     Keyrings were not implemented.
 Rather, keys are read from the directory used as arguments to functions.

-    There are also several untested functions, having never encountered real versions of those packets/subpackets.

     If for some reason the program cannot operate on some data properly, an exception will be thrown.
 This will be changed